bernhardrtr/mci-mgs-ba-pue3/docs/vscode_setup.md

   ```
   If you want to use a specific port, set `"auto_connect": false` and then define the port `"address": "COM4"`.

+### Git

+- If not already installed, install [git](https://git-scm.com/downloads/) on you computer.
+Otherwise you cannot clone repositories with git.

 ### MicroPython Stubs

 - Clone the [micropython-stubs](https://github.com/Josverl/micropython-stubs) repository next to your MicroPython projects.